The Foundering

 In its current, prototyping stage, our project aims to overcome several technical and design challenges.
 These include:

 1. The development and refinement of a Historical Spatial Data Infrastructure (HSDI) that include geolocated historical data from various sources and in various formats (text, image, audio, and video) ingested into a GIS, as well as tools, features, and procedures to manage and facilitate use of the data.
-A key part of this work is establishing lat-long coordinates for photographs and audio-visual materialas well as for passages extracted from textual sources such as oral history transcripts or ethnographic writing.
+A key part of this work is establishing lat-long coordinates for photographs and audio-visual material for passages extracted from textual sources such as oral history transcripts or ethnographic writing.

-2. Application of manual and computational techniquesdeveloped by various scholars for capturing and representing vague or subjective spatial information in both 2D and 3D.
-The Middletown archive includes a substantial body of purposely obscured evidence in ethnographic writing, as well as spatial data contained in oral histories, and anonymized survey data.
+2. Application of manual and computational techniques developed by various scholars for capturing and representing vague or subjective spatial information in both 2D and 3D.
+The Middletown archive includes a substantial body of purposely obscured evidence in ethnographic writing, as well as spatial data contained in oral histories and anonymized survey data.
 While researchers have employed a range of visualization techniques that extend beyond traditional coordinate-based cartographic methods to represent these kinds of data, we are especially interested in approaches that link vague and subjective experiential evidence to coordinate locations.

-3. Development of the interface between a Unity-based virtualenvironment and a GIS-based HSDI that enables users to engage with the spatial data we are assembling.
+3. Development of the interface between a Unity-based virtual environment and a GIS-based HSDI that enables users to engage with the spatial data we are assembling.

-4. Development of a virtual environment that includes in-world visual cues modeled on game analytics, such as heat maps and dwell times, that visualize spatial data, includingaffective and sensory experiences, documented in Middletown research.
+4. Development of a virtual environment that includes in-world visual cues modeled on game analytics, such as heat maps and dwell times, that visualize spatial data, including affective and sensory experiences, documented in Middletown research.

 Smithsonian VR Exhibition